-Of course that could be months if it ever did arrive.
-Sadly this was our only option however.
+That could be months however I thought, assuming it ever did arrive.
+Sadly this was our only option.
 The streets of Lista were a literal war zone.
 None of us dared to brave them again.

 The night was long and difficult.
 All 5 of us hardly spoke a word, though all of us took it in turns to cry.
 We had all lost so much that night.